 First, you can copy keywords from the Primary Variant with the button.
 Second, you manually add them.
 And last, you can use the Preset menu in the tool.

 The difference with the Keywords tool is that the Keywords tool controls the keywords of the selected image.
 The Next Capture Keywords tool controls the keywords of the next image that you are going to shoot tethered.

 The Next Capture Backup allows you to make a backup to a designated folder of your new captures.

-It explicitly works during tethered shoot only (not afterwards) and with sessions only.
-You do not require a third party solution for backup anymore.
+It explicitly works during tethered shoot only (not afterward) and with sessions only.
+You do not require a third-party solution for backup anymore.

 - Rate and Review

 All new workspaces customize the standard tool tabs, remove some tabs and add the new tools to the tabs.

 According to the release notes as a licensee of Capture One Studio, you have access to a “dedicated team of experts” that can build a custom workspace for you “to craft the ultimate workflows to match your organization’s productivity needs”.

 There you are.

 Via the Windows menu > Manage Locks command you find the menu to lock selected tools.